scg-unibe-ch/ese2016-team7/documentation/srs.md

 **Actor characteristics**
 The intended users of the product are people who want to buy houses, apartments and studios and people who want to sell their houses, apartments and studios to find a person willing to buy it.

 We expect the buyers the object advertised to be primarly real-estate companies, individials over 30 or married couples.
 The first two would then rent the Object in order to sustain a lucrative business.
 As they want to buy an apartment, house or studio in Switzerland, we assume they have a reasonable amount of money at their disposal and they've gathered a significant amount of expierence trading in the swiss market and therefore they their expertise of browsing the net should already be advanced.
-Married couples instead could be very inexperienced, thus the need of a simple, minimalistc and intuitive interface.
+Married couples instead could be very inexperienced, thus they need of a simple, minimalistc and intuitive interface.

 We expect the sellers to be faimilies of deceased people or individuals within any range of age, background or employment, so basically people who want to get rid of the Object or earn some money for whatever reason.

-On average buyers should be wealthier than sellers.

 <h2>3.
 Specific requirements</h2>
 **Functional requirements**